CrowdSurge/third-party-cookie-setter/README.md

 This is often necessary for a legitimate site to function.

-This solution fixes this issue by attempting to set a cookie and redirecting the user the user out of the frame to to parent window, setting a cookie, and returning the user back to the parent page and framed page.
+This solution fixes this issue by attempting to set a cookie, or redirecting the user out of the frame to to parent window, setting a cookie, and returning the user back to the parent page and framed page.